-In addition to virtually meeting in the world wide web, we aim to participate at conventions both in national and in European context.
+In addition to virtually meeting in the world wide web, we aim to participate at conventions both in national and European context.
 A first step into this direction was our initial meeting at the DoKomi 2016 in Germany.
-Further meetings and conventions in Germany are already planned.
+In 2017, further meetings and conventions in Germany, Switzerland and The Netherlands followed.

 However, our goal is to take part in conventions not only in Germany, but everywhere in Europe.
 We hope to establish lasting international connections between Itasha fans.